 While you may not exactly have a holiday – or a complete turkey to put in the oven for the feast, you can still enjoy its lively celebrations in the form of many things in Budapest.

-How is Thanksgiving Celebrated?
+How Is Thanksgiving Usually Celebrated?

 However, most thanksgiving holidays enjoyed today centre around cooking a lovely bountiful meal for family and friends and celebrating the holiday by giving thanks and reflecting on things they are grateful for.

 Budapest Over Thanksgiving

-No thanksgiving means no national holiday in Budapest.
+No Thanksgiving means no national holiday in Budapest.
 (Sorry!)

 Ok, real talk.
 Although Thanksgiving hasn’t been officially named a holiday, many in Budapest treat this as a secular festive day where many businesses give special promotions to make this day more joyful to those who celebrate their native holiday traditions while being so far away from home.

 You might be interested in this related article: Does Budapest have an Old Town?

-Which Countries Celebrate Thanksgiving As a National Holiday?
+Which Countries Celebrate Thanksgiving As A National Holiday?

 The United States of America

-In New York, Thanksgiving comes with a much-awaited Thanksgiving Day parade.
+In New York, Thanksgiving comes with a much-awaited Thanksgiving day parade.
 It is one of the most awaited parades, and it has been carried out traditionally since the start of the mid-twentieth century.

-Like their American neighbours, Canada also celebrates the holiday and enjoys a fully baked maple-glazed turkey, with a good stuffing and a rich gravy – not forgetting the cranberry sauce and the yummy Brussel sprouts.
-It is pretty much the same and quite frankly what yummy dreams are made of.
+Like their American neighbours, Canada also celebrates the holiday and enjoys a fully baked maple-glazed turkey, with a good stuffing and a rich gravy – not forgetting the cranberry sauce and the yummy Brussels sprouts.

 There aren’t a lot of major public events like in the US, the locals get together with their families, go to the beach, enjoy a feast, attend church ceremonies and make the most of the festivities, and since it’s St. Lucia, it’s already a celebration.

 There will also be a lot of ceremonial feasts taking place in churches.
 However, when travelling more to the rural sides of Grenada you might not see a lot of celebrations.

 Finally, there is Liberia.
 Here, Thanksgiving is celebrated on the 3rd of November.
 It is the only African country that celebrates the festivities of Thanksgiving as a national holiday.

-But, if you want to be a part of a festive celebration that gets the whole place buzzing with un-ending excitement, a holiday festival that creates high levels of festive vibes, then you are looking to celebrate your Easter in Budapest.
+But, if you want to be a part of a festive celebration that gets the whole place buzzing with unending excitement, then you are looking towards Easter in Budapest.

-During Easter time, the men/boys will go around sprinkling/splashing the womenfolk in the neighbourhood with water – or even perfume, and in return, the women will present them with painted eggs/ some yummy treats they made at home or a shot of alcohol.
+During Easter time, the men/boys will go around sprinkling/splashing the womenfolk in the neighbourhood with water – or even perfume, and in return, the women will present them with painted eggs or yummy treats they made at home or a shot of alcohol.

-Of course, Budapest and other more urbanized regions also follow the more modern traditions like painting eggs and going on Easter egg hunts.
+Of course, Budapest and other more urbanized regions also follow more modern traditions like painting eggs and going on Easter egg hunts.
 It is a definite feast during Easter.